PUBLIC ART

 For Completed Projects please check out our Registry.
 Projects in Progress are below.

 The new park is located at 824 Agnes Street, the former site of the Chinese Benevolent Association (CBA) and in a neighbourhood known as the second Chinatown in New Westminster.
 The Agnes Street Park will celebrate and pay tribute to the municipality’s early Chinese Canadian community as part of an ongoing Chinese reconciliation process.
-An opportunity for a feature fence has been identified as the public art element for the park.

 The residency aims to support artists with time, space, resources to further their research, interests and overall artistic practice.
-It seeks to generate new observations or perspectives, and facilitate meaningful and contemporary public art responses to the understanding of place and the overall context of Irving House.
+It also seeks to generate new observations or perspectives, and facilitate meaningful and contemporary public art responses to the understanding of place and the overall context of Irving House.

-More About the Artists:
+About the Artists:

 Holly Schmidt